 But if you’re straight out of an undergraduate degree, starting off in Congress is a good launching point for your career.
 Knowing how to navigate Congress and being able to make things happen there is an important skill set, and people in the executive branch highly value people who can do this.

-If you have a master’s or another advanced degree, then you’re eligible for the Presidential Management Fellows program, which places you in a federal agency with the aim of accelerating you into government leadership positions.
+If you have a master’s or another advanced degree and are about to graduate or have just graduated, then you’re eligible for the Presidential Management Fellows program, which places you in a federal agency with the aim of accelerating you into government leadership positions.
 If you get a position in this program, it’s probably worth taking over most congressional staffer positions.

 Academia and think tank research